<i>Pelargonium</i>, geranium: planting and growing

 Pelargonium peltatum Ruby

-A must-have with very beautiful deep-red flowering.
-With its semi-trailing habit, ideal for flowering containers or borders.
+A must-have with very deep red blooms.
+With semi-trailing habit, ideal for flowering pots or borders.

 • Flowering time July to December